- This event has passed.

 Join community leaders from across the US for a 4-session series that will empower and support you to replicate inspiring projects to launch or grow your local regenerative communities movement, with guidance from experienced project organizers and support from Transition US.

-These projects were selected from more than 30 inspiring submissions to our Stories to Action project because they are widely accessible: they can be done by anyone, anywhere, with minimal organization and funding – a great way to catalyze the regenerative communities movement where you live!
+These projects were selected from more than 30 inspiring submissions to our Stories to Action project because they are widely accessible: they can be done by anyone, anywhere, with relatively little organization and funding – a great way to catalyze the regenerative communities movement where you live!

 The series will take place on 4 Wednesday evenings in February & March 2022: 2/2, 2/16, 3/2 and 3/16, from 4-5:30pmPT/7-8:30pmET.